au-ts/lionsos_docs/content/_index.md

 [Status & Roadmap](/docs/status_and_roadmap).
 {{< /hint >}}

-LionsOS is an operating system framework based on the seL4 microkernel with the goal of making the achievements of seL4 accessible.
+LionsOS is an operating system based on the seL4 microkernel with the goal of making the achievements of seL4 accessible.
 That is, to provide performance, security, and reliability.